 The /RESET pin enables the controller to reset the device.
-For 8-pin packages, when QE=0, the $IO_3$ pin can be configured as either the /HOLD pin or the /RESET pin, depending on Status Register setting.
+For 8-pin packages, when QE=0, the IO3 pin can be configured as either the /HOLD pin or the /RESET pin, depending on Status Register setting.
 When QE=1, the /HOLD or /RESET function is not available for the 8-pin configuration.
+Note that there was an internal pull-up resistor on the /RESET pin to avoid accidentally trigging RESET function by pin floating.
 Note that there was an internal pull-up resistor on the /RESET pin to avoid accidentally trigging /RESET function by pin floating.